-- Census data are unavailable for approximately a third of breeding sites and some counts are of low reliability or were collected a decade or more ago. - Gaps in the tracking data for albatross and petrels have been identified and ACAP Parties are encouraged to submit new data sets as part of the on-going work of the Agreement. - Scarcity of information on seabird mortality in a large number of fisheries... - Lack of understanding of the magnitude and dynamics of seabird mortality in artisanal fisheries...
+- Census data are unavailable for approximately a third of breeding sites and some counts are of low reliability or were collected a decade or more ago. - Gaps in the tracking data for albatross and petrels have been identified and ACAP Parties are encouraged to submit new data sets as part of the on-going work of the Agreement.

+- Scarcity of information on seabird mortality in a large number of fisheries... - Lack of understanding of the magnitude and dynamics of seabird mortality in artisanal fisheries...

-Monitoring studies by jurisdiction (to be updated at AC6).
+Monitoring studies by jurisdiction (See Annex 2 MoP4 Doc 11).